priscilaborges/data_analytics_challenge_99/README.md

 ## Part I - Technical

+First, I checked for duplicate IDs in the trip table, the answer is NO!
+So let's go.

 ### 1. What is the average trip cost of holidays?
 How does it compare to non-holidays?
 ~~~sql